 Queensland’s Human Rights Act 2019 includes a provision requiring the operation of the Act to be independently reviewed as soon as practicable after 1 July 2023.

-Professor Susan Harris Rimmer has been appointed by the Attorney-General to undertake this review of the Act.
+Professor Susan Harris Rimmer was appointed by the Attorney-General to undertake this review of the Act.
 Professor Harris Rimmer is an international human rights law expert with expertise in climate justice and gender equality.
 You can read more about her extensive experience on the Griffith University website.

-The review is independent from government and from the Commission, and will examine how effective the Act’s current provisions are and any issues which have arisen in the way the Act operates.
+The review was independent from government and from the Commission, and examined how effective the Act’s current provisions are and any issues which have arisen in the way the Act operates.

-The review will examine the period of the Act’s operation to 30 June 2023, and is required to provide a report to the Attorney-General by 20 September 2024.
+The review examined the period of the Act’s operation to 30 June 2023, and provided a report to the Attorney-General on 20 September 2024.
 You can find the Terms of Reference and other information on the review’s website.

-The session, available for playback now on-demand, is a great opportunity learn how you can engage in the review going forward.
+The session is a great opportunity learn how you can engage in the review going forward.
 Reflect on how our Human Rights Act is serving the community, and to explore areas where it can be strengthened.

 Queensland Human Rights Commission (QHRC) issue paper: Eight ways to strengthen the Human Rights Act